The (all non-violent) Trial Charges

 0 to 20 years.
 Ross was sentenced to 20 years.

 Note: Charge based on Silk Road acting as a platform for sales of cash, gold, and other money.
 No actual transactions identified.

 All these counts are non-violent.
 The New York prosecution alleged that Ross planned violence, but never charged him for it.
-An indictment in Maryland included the allegations, yet it was never prosecuted and, almost five years later, was dismissed entirely.
+An indictment in Maryland included the allegations, yet it was never prosecuted and was dismissed with prejudice almost five years later.
 These unprosecuted, false allegations were used to deny Ross bail, smear him in the media, bias his jurors, and justify the draconian sentence he ultimately received.

 See Making a Murderer.